RTippin/messenger/docs/ChatBots.md

 ---

 ## Register your Handlers
-- Once you are ready to make your handler available for use, head to your `MessengerServiceProvider` and add your handler classes to the `MessengerBots::registerHandlers()` method.
+- Once you are ready to make your handler available for use, head to your `MessengerServiceProvider` and add your handler classes using the `MessengerBots::registerHandlers([])` method.
 ```php
 <?php